ppy/osu-wiki/wiki/Main_Page/en.md

 # Beatmap submission and ranking

-Ranking is the process of obtaining a scoreboard for a beatmap, which makes it more popular and well-recognized.
+Ranking is the process of obtaining a leaderboard for a beatmap, which makes it more popular and well-recognized.
 Discover what it takes to walk this path, and how to increase your chance to succeed: beatmap reviews, quality control, and procedures that help streamline ranking.

 [Submission](/wiki/Submission) • [Modding](/wiki/Modding) • [Ranking procedure](/wiki/Beatmap_ranking_procedure) • [Mappers' Guild](/wiki/Mappers_Guild) • [Project Loved](/wiki/Project_Loved)